 In journalism, the “cutline” is the text below a picture, explaining what the reader is looking at.
-It’s what most people call a caption, but to a journalist, a “caption” is more like a title, while the “cutline” first describes what is happening in the picture, and then explains the significance of the event depicted.
+It’s what most people call a caption, but to a journalist, a “caption” is more like a title that appears above the photo, while the “cutline” is a few lines of text under the photo.

 Here, we see a dry, pointless cutline that offers nothing at all that the reader can’t gather from the picture.
 Yes, I can see the guy is gesturing.
 Snooze!